 How long should you wait to have unprotected sex after metronidazole?

-You should wait at least seven days after finishing a course of metronidazole treatment for bacterial vaginosis before having unprotected sex.
-This waiting period allows the medication to fully clear the infection and gives your body time to restore its natural bacterial balance.
+You should wait at least a week after finishing a course of metronidazole treatment for bacterial vaginosis before having unprotected sex.
+This waiting period allows the medicine to fully clear the infection and gives your body time to restore its natural bacterial balance.
 Having unprotected sex too soon could increase the risk of reinfection or could disrupt the healing process.

 How long does BV take to heal after treatment?

-Most women start feeling better within a few days of beginning treatment, and their symptoms usually improve significantly within two to three days.
-It's important to stick with the full course of treatment, which commonly lasts seven days, to ensure the infection is completely gone.
-Even if you start feeling better quickly, finish all of the prescribed medication to prevent the infection from returning.
-Sometimes, it might take about a week or a little longer for all the symptoms to go away completely.
+Most women start feeling better within a few days of beginning treatment, and their symptoms usually improve significantly within two to three days, but it may take a little longer.
+It's important to stick with the full course of treatment, which commonly lasts a week, to ensure the infection is completely gone.
+Even if you start feeling better quickly, finish all of the prescribed medicine to prevent the infection from returning.
 BV also has a nasty habit of being stubborn, so if your symptoms don't go away after initial treatment, or if they come back soon after, it's best to talk to your healthcare provider for further advice.
 They may recommend a stronger dose or a different antibiotic treatment.